evstigneeff/stakewars-iii/challenges/challenge5_submission.md

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-> Press 1 when asked during installation
+> Press 1 when asked during installation.

 And source the environment at the end: